fordhurley/shader-canvas/README.md

     npm install

-Build javascript:
+Run the typescript build before committing (at least at the end of your PR work), and check in the result in `dist/`.

     npm run build

-// TODO: make this work again:

 Open the example page in your browser.
 This will auto-reload as the source changes.
 Check that tests on the page are passing.

-    make serve

-Run the build before committing (at least at the end of your PR work), and check in the result in `build/`.

-    make build
+    npm run example

 ## Credits